-Ron Schildknecht is an independent filmmaker and screenwriter working in Chicago, Illinois and Louisville, Kentucky.
-Working in both dramatic and documentary form, his body of his work often explores local history and culture.
-His film have received awards at numerous film festivals across the country and on public television.
-His first film, THE LEGEND OF THE POPE LICK MONSTER, is a cult classic.
+Ron Schildknecht is an independent filmmaker and screenwriter working in Louisville, Kentucky.
+Working in both dramatic and documentary form, his work, including "The Legend of the Pope Lick Monster," "My Porcelain Past," "Borderlines," and "Fragments of a German American Mind," often explores local history and culture.
+These films and others ("Heavens Above" and "Muggs & Toast") have received awards at numerous film festivals across the country.
+"The Legend of the Pope Lick Monster" is a cult classic.

-Ron recently presented his multi-channel film exhibition, FRAGMENTS OF A GERMAN AMERICAN MIND: THE FILMS OF KONRAD MUELLER, at the 849 Gallery at Kentucky College of Art & Design at Spalding University in 2017, and screened his short film, CHILDREN WITHOUT A VOICE, during a live performance of the Louisville Orchestra in 2019..
+Schildknecht presented his multi-channel film exhibition, "Fragments of a German American Mind: The Films of Konrad Mueller", at the 849 Gallery at Kentucky College of Art & Design at Spalding University in 2017, and screened his short film, "Children Without a Voice," during a live performance of the Louisville Orchestra in 2019.

-He is a two-time recipient of the Al Smith Fellowship in Media Arts from the Kentucky Arts Council and received his MFA in Writing from Spalding University in 2012.
+Schildknecht is a two-time recipient of the Al Smith Fellowship in Media Arts from the Kentucky Arts Council and he received his MFA in Writing from Spalding University in 2012.